dmlc/minerva/README.md

 ## Wiki

-For more information on how to install, use or contribute to Minerva, plese visit our wiki page: https://github.com/minerva-developers/minerva/wiki
+For more information on how to install, use or contribute to Minerva, please visit our wiki page: https://github.com/minerva-developers/minerva/wiki